SteveLauC/Notes/database/SQLite/SQLite_Databases_System_Design_and_Implementation/Ch4_Transaction_Management.md

 ## 4.2.3 Explicit locking

-1. By default, locks in SQLite are implicit, which is totally managed by the Pager module, however, as an user, there are two ways to explicitly tell SQLite to lock the underlying database files
+1. By default, locks in SQLite are implicit, they is totally managed by the Pager module, however, as an user, there are two ways to explicitly tell SQLite to lock the underlying database files

    1. `BEGIN EXCLUSICE TRANSACTION`